 Greek seasoning, feta cheese and dill-cucumber sauce give this gyro an authentic taste.
 It was my family's introduction to how really good pita bread can be.
-Instead of feta cheese, we sometimes prefer cheddar or Monterey Jack. —Donna Garvin, Glens Falls, NY
+Instead of feta cheese, we'll sprinkle on cheddar or Monterey Jack if we have it. —Donna Garvin, Glens Falls, New York

 - 1 medium cucumber, peeled

 - 1 teaspoon olive oil

 - 1/2 pound turkey breast tenderloin, cut into 1/4-inch-thick strips